RAF East Fortune: Post-war use

 No. 132 OTU disbanded on 15 May 1946, and the domestic site was returned to the Sanatorium Board.
 Thereafter the airfield saw little or no use by the RAF, although it was allocated to the United States Air Force in 1950 as a dispersal base for strategic bombers during the Cold War.
 To accommodate such aircraft the main runway was extended to cross the B1347 road, but in the event, East Fortune was never used by the USAF and the site was eventually sold by the Air Ministry in 1960.
 East Fortune enjoyed a brief revival as an airfield during the summer of 1961, when Turnhouse Airport was closed for construction work.
-As a result, all civil and air force traffic was diverted through East Fortune, with the airport accommodating the movement of nearly 100,000 passengers.
+As a result, all civilian and military air traffic was diverted through East Fortune, with the airport accommodating the movement of nearly 100,000 passengers.
 The extended runway at East Fortune was used for this purpose throughout the summer of 1961.

 After refurbishment, East Fortune Hospital reopened as a tuberculosis sanatorium in 1949.
 As the number of TB patients was declining, starting in the mid-1950s, spare capacity at the hospital was used for the long-term care of patients with learning disabilities and as a recuperation facility for general medical patients.
 Subsequently, the hospital primarily provided long-term geriatric care, which became the sole use in 1985 when the last mental health patients left.
 The hospital gradually declined during the 1990s and finally closed in 1997.